w3ye/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a single page web application built with React that allows students to book appointments for interviews and select their favourite interviewers.iiiiii
+Interview Scheduler is a single page web application built with React that allows students to book appointments for interviews and select their favourite interviewers.

 ## Features